-I-70 Closed Through Glenwood Canyon Again; More Closures Possible
+I-70 Now Open Through Glenwood Canyon, Again; More Closures are Possible

+Update (6/28 9:00 AM): Interstate 70 remains closed from West Rifle to Dotsero.
+Local traffic is allowed between Rifle and Glenwood.

 I-70 has been closed through Glenwood Canyon for the second time in two days since around 5:00 this afternoon.
-Officials with the Colorado Department of Transportation say today’s mudslide came from a different drainage than Saturday’s.
+Officials with the Colorado Department of Transportation say today’s mudslide came from the same drainage as Saturday’s.
 Crews have already begun removing approximately 5 feet of mud, water, and debris from an 80-foot section of the interstate.
 Eastbound traffic is being diverted at the West Rifle exit (87), while westbound traffic is being diverted at exit 133 (Dotsero).
 Local traffic is being allowed to Glenwood Springs.

 Officials declined to give an estimate on when the road will reopen but have said that daily closures are possible, due to the possibility of rain in the forecast each day through at least next weekend.

-Note: Update (6/28 6:00 PM): Westbound I-70 is open, through Glenwood Canyon.
-Update (6/28 3:00 PM): Eastbound I-70 is open.
-Westbound remains closed.